 AAPI Constitution and Bylaws

-The AMERICAN ASSOCIATION OF PHYSICIANS OF INDIAN ORIGIN (the “AAPI”) was formed to address a need for cohesive action on the part of physicians, dentists and other medical scientists, of Indian origin (as hereafter defined), residing in the United States of America (the “United States”).
+The AMERICAN ASSOCIATION OF PHYSICIANS OF INDIAN ORIGIN (the “AAPI”) was formed to address a need for cohesive action on the part of physicians (allopathic and osteopathic), dentists and other medical scientists, of Indian origin (as hereafter defined), residing in the United States of America (the “United States”).
 The AAPI was also formed to maintain the identity of this group of people, to provide a forum for scientific, educational, cultural, and charitable interaction among its members.

 - To bring together individuals and organizations of physicians, dentists and other medical scientists of Indian origin practicing in the United States under one umbrella organization.